alhajee/ckan/doc/contributing/upgrading-dependencies.rst

    - If not, try to fix the problem.
-If it's too complicated, pinpoint which dependency's version broke our tests, find an older version that still works, and add it to ``requirements.in`` (i.e., if ``python-dateutil`` 2.0.0 broke CKAN, you'd add ``python-dateutil>=1.5.0,<2.0.0``).
+If it's too complicated, pinpoint which dependency's version broke our tests, find an older version that still works, and add it to ``requirements.in`` (i.e., if ``python-dateutil`` 2.0.0 broke FMLD, you'd add ``python-dateutil>=1.5.0,<2.0.0``).
 Go back to step 1.

 #.
-Navigate a bit on CKAN to make sure the tests didn't miss anything.
+Navigate a bit on FMLD to make sure the tests didn't miss anything.
 Review
    the dependencies changes and their changelogs.
 If everything seems fine, go ahead and make a pull request (see :doc:`/contributing/pull-requests`).